usgs/water-fcpg-tools/docs/source/terrain_engine.rst

 This module stores abstract methods for all tools.py functions that require a terrain engine.
-Nesting these methods in @runtime_checkable classes that inherit from typing.Protocol allows function signatures to be verified via our engine_validator.validate_engine decorator.
+Nesting these methods in @runtime_checkable classes that inherit from typing.
+Protocols allows function signatures to be verified via our engine_validator.validate_engine decorator.

 For more information on Python Protocols see: https://peps.python.org/pep-0544/